0dpe/Gyroscope-Transmitter/README.md

 1. Run in a terminal `mkcert -CAROOT`.
 Go to the directory and find the file `rootCA.pem`.
 Send this file to the iPhone.

 On the iPhone:
-1. Save `rootCA.pem` somewhere on the iPhone and open it.
-Go to the Settings app and go to `Profile Downloaded`.
+1. Save `rootCA.pem` somewhere on the iPhone and try to open it.
+1. Go to the Settings app and go to `Profile Downloaded`.
 Install the profile.\
    To remove this certificate later if needed, go to `General > VPN & Device Management`.

 ## Usage